-We may not be able to manage our business effectively if we are unable to attract and retain key personnel.
+We may not be able to manage our business effectively if we are unable to attract and retain key personnel.\

 We may not be able to attract or retain qualified management, finance, scientific and clinical personnel in the future due to the intense competition for qualified personnel among biotechnology, pharmaceutical and other businesses, particularly in the Research Triangle Park area in North Carolina, where we have our offices and research facilities.
 Stock-based awards are critical to our ability to recruit, retain and motivate highly skilled talent.
-The exercise price of a substantial majority of the stock options currently held by our executive officers and key employees is above, and in some cases significantly above, the closing price of our common stock as listed on the NASDAQ Global Market on June 13, 2014 of \$9.10 per share.
-This may reduce the retention value of these options, in which case we may need to grant additional stock options or reprice outstanding options to continue to retain our employees, especially our key employees and executive officers.
+However, the exercise price of a significant portion of the stock options currently held by our executive officers and key employees remains above the closing price of our common stock as listed on the NASDAQ Global Market on November 3, 2014 of \$8.73 per share.
+This may reduce the retention value of these options and we may need to grant additional stock options, make further amendments to the terms of existing option awards, or provide alternative compensation and retention programs to continue to retain our employees, especially our key employees and executive officers.
 If we are not able to attract and retain necessary personnel to accomplish our business objectives, we may experience constraints that will significantly impede the achievement of our development objectives, our ability to raise additional capital and our ability to implement our business strategy.